Dawlish, South Australia

 Dawlish is a former government town whose site is located in the locality of Erskine north of Peterborough, South Australia.

 The area is arid and although a town was laid out, on 8 June 1882 but it never developed.
-"In 1964, as there was no demand for allotments, the few that had been sold were acquired compulsorily by the Crown and reverted back to broad acres."
+"In 1964, as there was no demand for allotments, the few that had been sold were acquired compulsorily by the Crown and reverted back [sic] to broad acres."